 1.5.
 Operational alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts.

 Provide a description of the preferred operational alternative.

+Alternative A is the preferred operational alternative layout, however both layout alternatives presented in this report have the same operational outcomes with regards to the guest house and parking.
+Alternative B will additionally provide more public benefits, such as the beach shower deck, public ablution block and a bus drop of area.

+Provide a description of any other operational alternatives investigated.

+See answer above.

+Provide a motivation for the preferred operational alternative.

+Comments received from authorities have influenced the preferred layout.
+The applicant has taken those comments into consideration and revised the original preferred layout to exclude all public amenities.

-Not a ipplicable Provide e a description of any other operational alternatives investigated.
-Not a pplicable Provide a motivation for the preferred operational alternative.
-Not a pplicable Provide e a detailed motivation if no alternatives exist.
-Not a pplicable List the positive and negative impacts that the operational alternatives will have on the environment.
-Not a pplicable 1.6.
+Provide a detailed motivation if no alternatives exist.

+List the positive and negative impacts that the operational alternatives will have on the environment.

+Both layouts will have the same operational impacts regarding the guest house and parking.
+Alternative B will additionally provide more public benefits, such as the beach shower deck, public ablution block and a bus drop of area.

+1.6.
 The option of not implementing the activity (the 'No-Go' Option).

-Provide an explanation as to why the 'No-Go' Option is not preferred. socio- lo-Go option is not preferred because all the impacts can be mitigated to Low or Very Low.
-The -economic impact for this proposal is very positive.
-The Bitou municipality will benefit financially this project and the local community will benefit from job opportunities.
+Provide an explanation as to why the 'No-Go' Option is not preferred.

+The No-Go option is not preferred because all the impacts can be mitigated to Low or Very Low.
+The socio-economic impact for this proposal is very positive.
+The Bitou municipality will benefit financially from this project and the local community will benefit from job opportunities.

 1.7.
 Provide and explanation as to whether any other alternatives to avoid negative impacts, mitigate unavoidable negative impacts and maximise positive impacts, or detailed motivation if no reasonable or feasible alternatives exist.

-Not a Ipplicable 1.8.
-Provide a concluding statement indicating the preferred alternatives, including the preferred location of the activity.
+The original preferred alternative A had the west building expansion extend all the way to the property boundary and public amenities such as a beach shower deck on RE/2066, an ablution block next to the existing pump house and a bus drop of area.
+After comments received expressing concern about impeding coastal processes and the free movement of sand, the applicant has revised the layout to pull the west building expansion back from the property boundary by approx. 3m and instead extend a wooden deck to the property boundary.
+The applicant also revised the layout to exclude the public amenities.

+Figure 36: A refers to the original preferred Alternative and B refers to the current preferred Alternative

+The original Alternative B's east building extension extended closer to the rock revetment.
+Following the assessment from the coastal engineer the extension was pulled back by approx. 6.6m.
+The original Alternative B's ablution block was located at the entrance to the beach east of the parking lot on Remainder of Erf 2066.
+The ablution block is now located next to the existing pump house.
+Like the new Alternative A, the west building expansion was pulled back from the property boundary by approx. 3m and instead a wooden deck will extend to the property boundary.

+Figure 37: A refers to the original Alternative B and B refers to the current Alternative B

 1.8.
 Provide a concluding statement indicating the preferred alternatives, including the preferred location of the activity.
-Taking the findings of the specialists into account, the impacts associated with Alternatives A and B are the same, as such the deciding factor for the Preferred Alternative A extends from the client.
+Taking the findings of the specialists into account, the impacts associated with Alternatives A and B are the same, as such the deciding factor for the Preferred Alternative A extends from comments received from authorities expressing concern and the applicant revising the layout of Alternative A accordingly.